 The Team Leaders of Security fill the roles of senior advisers on cases, assign cases to the Security Staff, give progress reports on individual Staff to the Security Administrator, and tackle major Security cases themselves.
 They are the only Staff to share ban authority with the Administrators in case of emergencies or availability issues.
 They exemplify the standards of Security and help guide the policy of the site.
 They also will act as liaisons on our sister site, AMOR, in order to help address any crossover drama or security risks between the sites.

-Unlike other departments, Security requires 2 Team Leaders—one as chief and voice of authority and experience, and one as organizational secretary and active Security trainer.
+Security requires 2 Team Leaders—one as chief and voice of authority and experience, and one as organizational secretary and active Security trainer.

 Enforcers embody old-school moderation tactics by being active moderators in areas of the site such as chats, Clans, the Gallery, Blogs, and the off-topic boards.
 They should be a visible presence and active in their chosen sections.
 They have the authority to give out on-the-spot warnings for rules violations and to address problems in need of immediate attention.
 They also are expected to keep up with moderation of Clans, the ad banners, and other items which require Security permissions to moderate.
 All Enforcers should still report to Security in the case of problem behavior, rules violations, and/or warnings.